WE HAVE MOVED! Our new address is at Stony Point II - 9020 Stony Point Parkway, Suite 185, Richmond, VA 23235

 • Previous year operating budget including both planned and actual results.

-• Describe your current financial health and the impact of COVID-19.
+• Describe your current financial health.
 Describe anticipated revenue challenges for the next fiscal year.

 Please do NOT send copies of the following information.
 The foundation will access these documents from GuideStar: